danwei002/danwei002/README.md

 ### I'm a Software Engineering student at the University of Waterloo

-- 🌱 Currently in my second-year of Software Engineering @ uWaterloo
+- 🌱 Currently in my third year of Software Engineering @ uWaterloo
 - 📫 How to reach me: d28wei@uwaterloo.ca (school) or danwei002@gmail.com (personal)
 - 🌍 Want to know more?
 Check out my repos or my [website](https://danwei.netlify.app/)